alex01001/gaze-mouse-pointer-controller/README.md

 - Inference time: 0.27

-Performance Analysis of FP16 Precision Models (in seconds )
+Performance Analysis of FP16 Precision Models (in seconds):

 Face detection: N/A